cobayo/yunas/README.md

 ### What is Yunas ?
-Yunas is a web framework for Kotlin based on Jetty and Themyleaf.
+Yunas is a web framework for Kotlin and Java based on Jetty and Themyleaf.
 It's intended for getting started very quickly.

 ### Where are the docs?